cadaver/c64gameframework/README.md

 - Shift+P Put sprite to copybuffer
 - Shift+T Take sprite from copybuffer
 - Shift+X Toggle sprite's "store flipped" mode.
 If a sprite is stored flipped, depacking it facing left for display is faster.

-Note: sprites will be saved both in editor's own format (for further editing) and C64 resource format (.res files).
-In projects, it is recommended to put both under version control.

 ## License